About Nancy J. Ondra

 24. I live not too far from you, in Montgomery County, and am looking for nurseries that carry more unusual varieties of perennials.
 Do you know of any website or publication that lists local nurseries – particularly in Bucks, Montgomery and Lancaster Counties?
 I visit Black Creek every spring (sometimes more than once!) and find they carry more varieties than most nurseries, but I still have a long list of plants that I would like to try but have been unable to find.
 The shipping costs of mail-order sites tend to be outrageous if purchasing only 1 or 2 plants.
 Also, have you ever stopped at Conestoga Nursery on Route 625 in East Earl?
 This is a great place for trees and shrubs.

 Hello Pat!
-You need to come over to Linden Hill Gardens in Ottsville (on the other side of Lake Nockamixon).
-We always have very cool plants, and if we don’t have what you’re looking for, we may be able to order it for you.
-You can find the directions and info on our weekend plant events at http://www.lindenhillgardens.com.
+Check out Linden Hill Gardens in Ottsville (on the other side of Lake Nockamixon).
+You can find the directions at http://www.lindenhillgardens.com.

 -Nan